JoviMetzger/42Project-CPP_Modules/README.md

 ### 🌘 Destructor:

 ***~Constructor();***
-- A destructor is a special member function that is called when an object is destroyed or goes out of scope.
+- A destructor is a special member function that is called when <br>
+  an object is destroyed or goes out of scope.
-- It is used to perform cleanup operations, such as releasing resources or deallocating memory, <br>
+- It is used to perform cleanup operations, <br>
+  such as releasing resources or deallocating memory, <br>
-&nbsp; and is the opposite of a constructor.
+  and is the opposite of a constructor.
 <br>

 ## 🌠 Deep copy & Shallow copy